Leonets/LendingDApp/README.md

 Now we can publish our package, to do this locally run `resim publish .`

 Store the returned package address in the package environment variable `export package=<package_address>`

+Also you need to export this component for locking the transaction's fee `export component_test=component_sim1cptxxxxxxxxxfaucetxxxxxxxxx000527798379xxxxxxxxxhkrefh`

 At this point we can instantiate our Lending dApp locally `resim run rtm/instantiate_lending_dapp.rtm`